 Two of the most common vascular diseases are CAD and PAD1.
-To learn more about the causes, treatment and risks of vascular disease, visit the What is Vascular Disease page here.
+To learn more about the causes, treatment and risks of vascular disease, visit the What is Vascular Disease page.

-Vascular diseases can, in certain cases, be prevented if appropriate measures are taken to reduce your risk.
-These include a healthy diet, regular exercise, abstinence from smoking and stress reduction.
-However, in some cases, people are genetically inclined to develop a vascular disease based on their family history9.
+Vascular disease can, in certain cases, be prevented if appropriate measures are taken to reduce your risk.
+These include a healthy diet, regular exercise, abstinence from smoking and stress reduction.2 However, in some cases, people are genetically inclined to develop a vascular disease based on their family history.2

 If you are over the age of 40 and feel you may be at increased risk of CAD and PAD, or already have these conditions, ask your doctor if you are doing all that you can to protect your vascular health.

-If you are over the age of 40 and feel you may be at increased risk of CAD and PAD, or already have these conditions, it is important to visit your doctor as much as you need to ensure you are doing all that you can to protect your vascular health.
+If you are over the age of 40 and feel you may be at increased risk of CAD and PAD, or already have these conditions, it is important to ask your doctor if you are doing all that you can to protect your vascular health.